 - E. Create Tobacco Free Pharmacies.
 A recent gallop poll showed Pharmacists are perceived by many as among the most trusted of health care professionals.
 Research indicates that by selling tobacco products, pharmacies reinforce positive social perceptions and send a message that it is not so dangerous to smoke.
 Children and young people are particularly influenced by cues suggesting that smoking is acceptable.
 The American Pharmacists Association, the California Pharmacists Association, and the California Medical Association have called for state and local laws prohibiting tobacco sales in drugstores and pharmacies because doing so supports the public health and social welfare of the communities in which they practice.
-In the Bay Area, Richmond, San Francisco and Santa Clara County currently prohibit the sale of tobacco products in all pharmacies. - F. Increase the Tobacco Retailer License Fee to fully cover the cost of education, enforcement and monitoring of all tobacco control laws, including youth decoy operations and any new provisions that are adopted.
+In the Bay Area, Richmond, San Francisco and Santa Clara County prohibit the sale of tobacco products in all pharmacies.
+Of the nine (9) licensed pharmacies in the unincorporated county, there are currently six (6) that currently sell tobacco products. - F. Increase the Tobacco Retailer License Fee to fully cover the cost of education, enforcement and monitoring of all tobacco control laws, including youth decoy operations and any new provisions that are adopted.
 The current Tobacco Retailer License fee was set in 2010, and reflects cost related to administration of the license and some site compliance checks.
-It does not cover decoy operations for enforcement of the "no sales to minors" law.
-As of September, 2013, there were 110 jurisdictions in CA that fully funded enforcement programs through tobacco retailer license fees.
-Additional provisions to the License, as described above, will require additional education, enforcement, and implementation funds.
+It does not cover the cost of youth decoy operations through the Sheriff's Office for enforcement of the "no sales to minors" law, which are funded at approximately \$18,000 annually (about \$180 per retailer) with County general funds.
+One policy option for consideration is to increase the current annual Tobacco Retailer License fee of \$287 to better reflect the actual cost of the program.
+The American Lung Association reports that as of September, 2013, ninety-eight of 110 jurisdictions in CA with tobacco retailer licensing were able to fully fund enforcement programs through tobacco retailer license fees.
+Further analysis would be needed in order to calculate any additional education, enforcement and implementation costs related to adoption of the specific provisions discussed in this report.